Earthsea: Miniseries, 2004

-The U.S.-based Sci Fi Channel broadcast in December 2004 a three-hour loose adaptation for television of A Wizard of Earthsea and The Tombs of Atuan, entitled Legend of Earthsea (later, simply Earthsea).
+In December 2004, the U.S.-based Sci Fi Channel broadcast a three-hour loose adaptation of A Wizard of Earthsea and The Tombs of Atuan for television, entitled Legend of Earthsea (later, simply Earthsea).
 It was broadcast in two parts on Channel 4 in the UK at Easter 2005.
 Sci Fi Channel had angered Le Guin and fans of the Earthsea novels with its announcement that Ged and the vast majority of the other characters would be played by Caucasians and with the dramatis personæ posted on an official website.
 The latter revealed several original characters – such as "The Archmagus" and "King Tygath", "Diana", "Penelope", and "Marion" – and it referred to "Kargide" characters rather than Kargad, Karg, or Kargish.
 The religious practices of Atuan were portrayed differently in the adaptation, and the celibacy of Earthsea wizards overlooked as Ged and Tenar become sexually involved.
+Referring to the writers of the show, Le Guin said "I have blasted them for whitewashing Earthsea, and do not forgive them for it."

 One month before the U.S. broadcast, Le Guin posted on her website "A Reply to Some Statements Made by the Film-Makers" published in the December 2004 issue of Sci Fi Magazine.
 She opened with the observation, "I've tried very hard to keep from saying anything at all about this production, being well aware that movies must differ in many ways from the books they're based on, and feeling that I really had no business talking about it, since I was not included in planning it and was given no part in discussions or decisions."
 (Director Robert Lieberman, too, had stated that she was not involved.)

 "That makes it particularly galling of the director to put words in my mouth."
 Le Guin disavowed some specific interpretations both by Lieberman and by executive director Robert Halmi Sr., and concluded (quoting Lieberman):

-I wonder if the people who made the film of The Lord of the Rings had ended it with Frodo putting on the Ring and ruling happily ever after, and then claimed that that was what Tolkien "intended ..."[,] would people think they'd been "very, very honest to the books"?

 Planned TV series

 In May 2018, it was announced that the series had been opted for a film adaptation by producer Jennifer Fox.
-In 2019 it was decided to produce a TV series instead.
+In 2019, it was decided to produce a TV series instead.

-As of September 2022, nothing has been heard of this proposed series in three years.
+Nothing has been heard of this proposed series since.

 Animated film, 2006

-Studio Ghibli's 2006 film, Tales from Earthsea, is loosely based in the Earthsea mythology.
+Studio Ghibli's 2006 film Tales from Earthsea is loosely based in the Earthsea mythology.
 It was directed by Gorō Miyazaki, the son of Hayao Miyazaki.
 Le Guin granted Studio Ghibli the rights due to her love of Hayao Miyazaki's films.
 Le Guin called the adaptation "disappointing" and "entirely different" from her creation.